badsyntax/grpc-js-typescript/README.md

 # gRPC TypeScript

-This repo shows how to use gRPC with TypeScript.
+This repo shows how to use gRPC with TypeScript & Node.js.

 In all cases, [`@grpc/grpc-js`](https://www.npmjs.com/package/@grpc/grpc-js) is used as [`grpc`](https://www.npmjs.com/package/grpc) is now [effectively deprecated](https://grpc.io/blog/grpc-js-1.0/).